It's 2pm in the National Library on Kildare Street.

 Stephen thinks that Shakespeare's brothers Richard and Edmund are involved in the plays.

 Eglinton suggests a compromise.
 They will view Shakespeare as both the ghost and the prince.
-Stephen agrees, but goes further.
+Stephen agrees, and rapidly begins to pull in other Shakespeare characters to argue the point.

 Best laughs, and Eglinton says that Stephen has gone all this way to give them the French triangle of man-wife-lover.